WUYOU079/MSGRL/README.md

-# MML-MG
+# SSML-FE

-This repository includes the scripts for MML-MG.
+This repository includes the scripts for SSML-FE.

 ## Training & Evaluation on Stage_1